tofer17/ags/docs/TBE.md

 Each types in words and when they are satisfied, each one: compiles their list of words into a collection object, then posts that up to the server to be embargoed (at the present, "now", time), and publishes the result into the playbook.

-They can prove that their list of words was completed on time (or not if they were late).
-No one can have started before 7:00 pm; neither Eve nor anyone cannot have tampered; and everyone's results are firmly established as complete by the given time they posted them to the server (if not, the server would issue a denial)... if they were late then they were late.
+They can prove that their list of words was completed on time (or not, if they were late).
+No one can have started before 7:00 pm; neither Eve nor anyone could have tampered; and everyone's results are firmly established as complete by the given time they posted them to the server (if not, the server would issue a denial)... if they were late then they were late.

 ## Some Archi-Technical Details